 Simulation practitioners at all levels, from technician though to management, must understand the principles behind adult education and be able to apply them in their work.
 This knowledge will be used both in the planning and delivery of simulation-based education and also in teaching others to use simulation technology and simulated environments.

-An understanding of healthcare settings, practise and professions is required to support and facilitate the delivery of healthcare simulation education and research.
+An understanding of healthcare settings, practice and professions is required to support and facilitate the delivery of healthcare simulation education and research.
 In order to collaborate effectively and efficiently all who participate in delivering healthcare simulation must have at minimum a basic understanding of medical terminology, anatomy and physiology, medical equipment and supplies, roles in healthcare, laws and regulations, and general principles of patient care.

 Information technology (IT) is essential to the operation of healthcare simulation technology.
 Even the most basic simulation operation utilizes multiple systems and requires network functionality.
 Basic digital literacy and troubleshooting skills are required by all who work in simulation programs in order to be an effective team member.
 Optimal operation of simulation facilities and programs requires a high level of information technology expertise from one or more team members.